anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: In the sweetness of friendship let there be laughter and sharing of pleasures.
-For in the dew of little things the heart finds its morning and is refreshed.
+Quote: In complete darkness we are all the same, it is only our knowledge and wisdom that separates us, don't let your eyes deceive you.

-By: Kahlil Gibran
+By: Janet Jackson